 Baruch’s Zicklin School of Business welcomes applicants from all countries and values the perspectives that international students bring to the Baruch community.
 Please be sure to visit our International Student Service Center for guidance for international students.

 As an international student, I loved being in the heart of New York City.
-The career coaches at Baruch helped me land my dream job. ”Anna Tse, MS Accounting Learn More about Career Services
+The career coaches at Zicklin helped me land my dream job. ”Anna Tse, MS Accounting Learn More about Career Services

 Completing an Application

 Full details can be found on our Application Components page.

 You are exempt from the English Proficiency Exam if you:

 - Completed a post-secondary degree (Bachelor’s/Master’s/Doctorate) in the United States

 - Completed a post-secondary degree (Bachelor’s/Master’s/Doctorate) from one of the English speaking countries listed below.

 - Documented proof of attendance in a U.S. school from 1st-12th grade (Elementary, Middle School, and High School are all required)